moirei/laravel-pricing/docs/pricing.md

 ```

 ## Flat Fees
-For `volume` and `graduated` pricing, using `flat_amount` for the provided tiers to include a flat fee for every charge.
+For `volume` and `graduated` pricing, use `flat_amount` for the provided tiers to include a flat fee for every charge.